hyperledger/besu-docs/docs/Concepts/Privacy/Private-Transactions.md

 1. The private transaction is distributed to all participants in the privacy group.
 1. The PMT is created and submitted to the transaction pool with a nonce of `0` if using one time accounts.
-   If using a specific account with [`--privacy-marker-transaction-signing-key-file`](../../Reference/CLI/CLI-Syntax.md#privacy-marker-transaction-signing-key-file), the nonce for that account is obtained and used for the PMT.
+   If using a specific account with [`--privacy-marker-transaction-signing-key-file`](../../Reference/CLI/CLI-Syntax.md#privacy-marker-transaction-signing-key-file), the public nonce for that account is obtained and used for the PMT.
 1. The PMT is mined and included in the block.
 1. After the block containing the PMT is imported, and the PMT is processed, the private transaction is retrieved from the private transaction manager and executed.